adil-salim/adil-salim.github.io/index.md

 ## News

-- [Jaume de Dios Pont](https://jaume.dedios.cat/) is spending the summer with us at MSR.
+- [Khashayar Gatmiry](https://scholar.google.com/citations?user=w8XocYQAAAAJ&hl=en) is spending the summer with us at Microsoft.

-- [Avetik Karagulyan](https://avetx.github.io/), [Anna Korba](https://akorba.github.io/) and I organized a minisymposium on Wasserstein gradient flows at [SIAM Optimization 2023](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=76619) in Seattle.
-Avetik is visiting MSR after that.

 - [Anna Korba](https://akorba.github.io/) and I have presented a tutorial on Sampling as Optimization at ICML 2022.
 Here are our [slides]({{site.baseurl}}{% link Research/tuto_icml.pdf %}).
 You can watch the [video here](https://icml.cc/virtual/2022/tutorial/18437).